Nimmagadda/Python-Begineer-Projects/README.md

 # Python-Begineer-Projects

-This repository contains all the begineer python projects I've worked on
+This repository contains all the begineer python projects I've working/worked on